jayeshmurli/Note-Application-With-AWS/infrastructure/aws/cloudformation/README.md

    ```
    cd <local-folder-path>/infrastructure/aws/cloudformation/
    ```
-3. Make appropriate changes to the Cloud Formation Template as per requirements.
+3. Create new AWS Cloudformation template as per requirements and place it in same folder as the script.
    ```
    vi template.json
    ```